Johnny St. Cyr: Early life

 Johnny St Cyr was born and raised in New Orleans.
-His parent separated when he was an infant and his father, Jules Firmin St. Cyr, died in 1901, when Johnny was 11.
+His parents separated when he was an infant and his father, Jules Firmin St. Cyr, died in 1901, when Johnny was 11.
 Jules played the flute and guitar, and often played local dances with brass bands.
 His mother (name unknown) played guitar but she would not let Johnny play it, so he made his own, out of a cigar box, fishing line and various grades of thread.
 When he could play chords as well as his mother, she gave him her guitar.

 Johnny was given formal lessons by friends of his brother, who would come to dinner every Sunday and bring a barrel of Consumers beer.
-By the time he was 14, St. Cry was good enough that these friends, Jules Baptiste and Jackie Dowden, asked him to join them in a band.
+By the time he was 14, St. Cyr was good enough that these friends, Jules Baptiste and Jackie Dowden, asked him to join them in a band.
 They named it after the beer, calling themselves The Consumers Band.
 With Baptiste and St Cyr on guitar, and Dowden on mandolin, they played the popular songs of the day.
 At the time, people hosted fish fries on Saturdays; they hired bands and sold tickets.
 The best bands attracted the most people and The Consumers Band drew the largest crowds.